Is an annuity salesperson telling you to trust them because they are a fiduciary? If so, read this to learn why they are saying this.

 As a CFP®, I have always tried to take a fiduciary approach to whatever I do.

-Basically, a fiduciary is someone who puts other’s interests ahead of their own.
-They must maintain very high standards of care over someone’s finances, person, or property.
+A fiduciary is someone who puts other’s interests ahead of their own.
+They must maintain high standards of care over someone’s finances, person, or property.

-Attorneys, executors of estates, trust departments, and physicians are examples of fiduciaries.
+Examples of fiduciaries are attorneys, executors of estates, trust departments, and physicians.

 It’s against the law for a fiduciary to breach their duty to someone.
 It’s a real responsibility that is not to be taken lightly.

-Some insurance agents run to tell the world they are a fiduciary to build trust with consumers.
+Some insurance agents run telling everyone they are fiduciaries to build trust with consumers.

 Then, they turn around and put 95-99% of their client's money into annuities.